An illustration of scales, representing software integration.

 Depth: High

-You know the tools at your disposal, now let’s cover some of the situations where you might need software integration.
+You know the tools at your disposal, now let’s cover a few common integration scenarios.

 Convinced you need software integration but not sure how to deploy it at your organization?
 Here’s a simple checklist you can follow.
 You’ll find a deeper explanation of each step below.